BACKFLOW COURSE COMPARISON:

 - Performing duties approved by the executive director

-For questions on whether specific work experience being recognized or not, contact the TCEQ at firstname.lastname@example.org or call (512) 239-1000.
+For questions related to specific work experience being recognized, contact the TCEQ at firstname.lastname@example.org or call (512) 239-1000.